akash-network/node/README.md

 ## Get Started with Akash

-The easiest way to get started with Akash is by trying Testnet.
-Sign up [here](https://akash.network/signup) to get started.
+The easiest way to get started with Akash is by following the [Quick Start Guide](https://docs.akash.network/guides/deploy) to get started.

 ## Join the Community